kevin-gwyrdh/xitbash/README.md

 # INTRO
-xit-bash is a simple bash script to allow display and editing of a x[it] formated task file
+xitbash is a simple bash script to allow display and editing of an [x]it formated task file

 Suggestions for improving the code welcome :-)